 - Owners of the landmark must declare intent to further promote and preserve the historic and architectural appearance of the structure and agree to be bound to limitations as specified in Chapter 26A of the Village Code

 - Nominations may be submitted by a commissioner, the owner of the nominated site or 50% or more of the owners of property within an area to be nominated.
-If a structure is nominated for designation as an honorary landmark for by an individual other than the owner of the structure, the owner must consent to the requested designation.
+If a structure is nominated for designation as a certified landmark for by an individual other than the owner of the structure, the owner must consent to the requested designation.